 The CSL 889 Study

-Dr Joseph Sharif & Dr Nandini Sadasivam
+Study Investigators: Dr Joseph Sharif & Dr Nandini Sadasivam

 Outline

 CSL889 is being developed for the treatment of the pain episodes (vaso-occlusive crisis or VOCs) experienced by patients with SCD.
-In patients with SCD, heme, a molecule that is released by red blood cells, is thought to be important in the development of a pain episode.
-Hemopexin is a protein that is produced naturally in the body, which normally mops up excess heme.
+In patients with SCD, haem, a molecule that is released by red blood cells, is thought to be important in the development of a pain episode.
+Hemopexin is a protein that is produced naturally in the body, which normally mops up excess haem.
 In patients with SCD, levels of hemopexin are decreased.

 CSL889 is a plasma-derived hemopexin that aims to correct this deficiency of hemopexin, thereby improving the symptoms of a pain episode.